nomad-software/vscode/README.md

-# vscode
-Visual Studio Code configuration
+# Visual Studio Code configuration

+**Themes and configuration for the vscode editor.**

+---